 Road conditions vary widely.
 In some areas they are brand new, paved, and well-marked.
 In other areas, the government's plans for an infrastructure reboot hasn't reached them yet, and you'll become accustomed to avoiding pot holes and dips in the roads.
 Near the more mountainous areas of the island the roads are much narrower than other areas, and as they wind around the mountain it can be nerve-wracking to drive on them.
 A good tip to remember is that you should always honk your horn going around blind corners so that other drivers know you are coming.

-happens to be the one gas station we have for which we have information.
+is the one gas station we have our listing information includes.
 Find this location in Corinthe, 7.5 mi. northeast of Marigot Bay.

 Renting a car isn't for everyone, but for those who will get behind the wheel during their time in Marigot Bay, understanding the rules of the road as well as what it takes to find a rental is an important step in the planning process.